What puppy food is best for diarrhea?

 - Made with real human-grade ingredients that you can actually identify.

-- No cooking needed (although you do need to thaw it)
+- No cooking needed (although you do need to add water)

 - Minimally processed so ingredients keep their flavor and nutrients.